Last updated: 23 February 2026

 Works on: Windows, macOS, Linux, Android, iOS

-Brave is another browser with built-in ad-blocking and is available for mobile devices as well.
-However, LibreWolf/Orion Browser offer better privacy protection and ad-blocking, so we recommend trying those first.
+Brave is another browser with built-in ad blocking and is also available for mobile devices.
+However, LibreWolf, Helium, and Orion Browser offer stronger privacy protection by limiting tracking, disabling telemetry, and blocking ads more aggressively by default, so we recommend trying those first.
+The Vivaldi browser is another similar option to Brave.

 Vinegar (one-time purchase)